AmberNM/AmberNM.github.io/_posts/2019-06-29-computational-methods-and-software.md

 ## Lin-Reg Approximation C++

-Lin-Reg Approximation will take an input file of values, load them into a matrix, and perform both a linear piecewise interpolation as well as a linear approximation.
+Lin-Reg Approximation will take an input file of CPU core temp values and perform both a linear piecewise interpolation as well as a linear approximation.
 Written in **C++**.

 ### Requirements